Program overview

 Program Structure

-The Plumbing Certificate program at Saint John is designed to be completed within one academic year of full-time study.
-The program structure includes a blend of theoretical knowledge and practical skills, ensuring that students are well-prepared for the workforce.
-Key features of the program include:
+The Plumbing Certificate program is designed to be completed within one academic year of full-time study.
+This program offers a comprehensive curriculum that prepares students for a successful career in plumbing.
+Key features of the program structure include:

 • Hands-on training with tools and equipment used in the plumbing industry.